 In addition to that, military judges - much like military commanders - do not use Order 101 in a uniform and consistent manner as the legal foundation for regulating demonstrations and protest events in the territories.
 In some cases military judges implement Order 101 verbatim, while in other cases they ignore the permit mechanism established by this order and accept the enforcement policy of the military commanders, according to which demonstrations are allowed ex gratia, so long as they are not violent - as prescribed by the relevant legal rule.
-While this can benefit some defendants in some cases, the lack of consistency and uniformity further enhances the ambiguity surrounding the applicable rules, creates uncertainty among the local residents and grants the soldiers on the ground an even wider discretion to make normative http://www.acri.org.il/en/2012/11/13/closed-military-zone-orders-delivered-toactivists/.
+While this can benefit some defendants in some cases, the lack of consistency and uniformity further enhances the ambiguity surrounding the applicable rules, creates uncertainty among the local residents and grants the soldiers on the ground an even wider discretion to make normative decisions concerning the application and scope of the right to demonstrate in each and every situation.